 Taking these steps can ensure horses remain healthy and resilient, even as the landscape of parasite management continues to evolve.

-How do I know if my horse has parasite resistance?
+1. How do I know if my horse has parasite resistance?

-How often should horses be dewormed?
+2. How often should horses be dewormed?

-Can resistance in parasites be reversed?
+3. Can parasite resistance be reversed?